betterscientificsoftware/bssw.io/Articles/WhatIs/WhatIsRSE.md

 <!--- body start --->
 Research software engineering (RSEng) is a field that focuses on the development and application of software tools, techniques, and practices to support scientific research in various domains.
 The main goal of RSEng is to facilitate scientific discovery by providing researchers with high-quality software tools and infrastructure.
-RSEng incorporats a broad range of activities such as software design, development, testing, maintenance, and optimization.
+RSEng incorporates a broad range of activities such as software design, development, testing, maintenance, and optimization.

 A research software engineer (RSE) is an individual who works in the field of RSEng.
 An RSE is typically a software developer with a strong background in science, engineering, or mathematics.